lilygoose89/coco/_posts/2019-10-21-why-do-digital-nomads-love-chiang-mai.md

 While they're not that common yet (though trust us, we'll make them happen) coliving spaces also provide as easy way to slot into a community.
 More than just move-in ready rentals, they're a place where casual conversations in the shared kitchen can deepen into real friendships.

 And if it's the local Thai community you want to connect with?
-Honestly, Tinder is the easiest way to start making connections, though the quality of these encounters romntic or not can be hit and miss.
+Honestly, Tinder is probably the easiest way to start making connections, though the quality of these encounters, romantic or not, can be hit and miss.
 If you work on your spoken Thai and make an effort to escape the nomad bubbles though, Thais are a welcoming lot.
 People can be shy and nervous because they don't speak English well, but attitudes are quite welcoming of foreigners.

 ## 6\.
 You're Surrounded By Talent

 Beyond friendships and hobbies, Chiang Mai is also a great place to meet people who can help you to level up.

 This is the real magic of Chiang Mai for digital nomads.
 If you want a crash course on how to get into the SEO and affiliate marketing game or how to set up your Amazon FBA empire, there is an incredible wealth of knowledge you can absorb.
-Yes, there's ots of people who will try to sell you on their course or coaching, but theres as many or more people who will share their time and talent with you for free.
+Yes, there's lots of people who will try to sell you on their course or coaching, but there are as many or more people who will share their time and talent with you for free.

-People like being good at stuff, and we've got a lot of people here who are at the top of their game. it's like they almost can't help themselves when they see somebody sturggling with something that's so easy for them.
+People like being good at stuff, and we've got a lot of people here who are at the top of their game.
+It's like they almost can't help themselves when they see somebody sturggling with something that's so easy for them.
 Why not help?They're already crushing it and they're not threatened that some noob might run off with their secrets.

 Our experience has been that established entrepreneurs and professionals are super generous with their time and knowledge here.
 It feeds a virtuous circle where mentors and masterminds groups are easy to find because people pay it forward.
-The city has web development and marketing experts galore.
-Experienced entrepreneurs and consultants for all areas of business.
+The city has web development and marketing experts galore, experienced entrepreneurs and consultants for all areas of business.

 If you want a free crash course, just hang around the watercooler at a coworking space or show up at a few meetups.
 And if you want to pay for the real deal?
-We've got experts at the top of their game you can hire if you've got the coin, as well as freelancers just starting out willing to cut a good deal or who'll work for trade.
+We've got top-notch experts you can hire if you've got the coin, as well as freelancers just starting out willing to cut a good deal or who'll work for trade.

 The networking opportunities here are insane.
 The hard part isn't so much meeting people, it's balancing the time to actually get work done with all the opportunities to learn and grow.
-Fortunately there are also plenty of accountability groups to join and productivity workshops too...
+Fortunately there are also plenty of accountability groups to join and productivity workshops too…

 ## 7\.
 There's Support for Personal Development

 If you've been at this entrepreneurship game for any amount of time, you've probably started to realize that success isn't just about hard work and the perfect funnel, it has a lot more to do with personal and interpersonal skills.&nbsp;

 Creating something out of nothing takes grit, perserverance, and a constant ability to problem-solve.
-The website and the ads are the easy part hon.
+The website and the ads are often the easy part...
 What prevents most businesses from scaling and breaks apart founding teams?
-Poor communication and a lack of self-awareness.
+Poor communication and a lack of self-awareness on the part of founders.

-Fortunately, Chiang Mai's an incredible place to do the self work that can prime you for, not just professional success, but greater satisfaction in life.
-Whether your brand of woo woo leans more towards crystals or NLP, you'll find experts, coaches, and support groups galore in Chiang Mai.
+Fortunately, Chiang Mai is an incredible place to do the self work that can prime you for, not just professional success, but greater satisfaction in life.
+Whether your brand of woo woo leans more towards crystals or NLP, you'll find plenty of experts, coaches, and support groups.

 Thailand's long been a destination for spirituality and wellness and something of this manages to seep into the day to day of life here, no matter which crowd you run with.
 People here talk about setting boundaries, self-care, meditation and emotional intelligence in the same breath they lay out their plans for taking over the world (or their highly lucrative niche).